Last Updated on May 27, 2022 by Obaro Alidou K.

 - For a website with fewer than 100,000 visitors per month, just go for shared WordPress hosting.

-- The server configuration is way more important than Tech specs: look for NGINX / LiteSpeed, Memcached/Varnish, PHP7, and HTTP/2 support.
+- The server configuration is way more important than the Tech specs: look for NGINX / LiteSpeed, Memcached/Varnish, PHP7, and HTTP/2 support.

 - A good WordPress host should be security conscious and offer free Web Application and Network Firewalls